 The biggest risk with this project now is that no one has ever built an airbrush structure larger than a few inches.
 And we need something that is a few meters long.

 However, the researchers are in contact with experimenters who suggest that the creation of such large structures is possible in principle.

 Another problem of no small importance is that of management.
-There is currently no way to control the trajectory of bubbles once they have been deployed.
+There is currently no way to control the trajectory of the bubbles once they have been deployed.